patdeg/codex-azure/README.md

 - Dynamic API URLs were updated to include an `api-version` query parameter (`?api-version=XXXX`).
 - Minor adjustments to the endpoint construction logic to comply with Azure's specific format.
-- (Optional: you can add if you modified anything else.)

 The core functionality and usage remain identical to the original project, but now works seamlessly with Azure OpenAI deployments, including models like `o3-mini`.
+The code was tested and is working with my personal Azure subcription with the mode `gpt-4o`.

 ## Why this fork?